 The beauty of a morning ritual is that it doesn’t need to be complicated.
 It could be a few deep breaths while sipping your tea, a short stretch by the window, or a half-hour of movement and meditation that leaves you feeling lit up from the inside.
 The key is consistency and intention, not perfection.

-Introducing the 42 Yoga Weekly Practice
+Introducing the 42 Yoga Half-Hour Practice

 Our first practice is called Breathe in Joy.
 Over 30 minutes, we’ll do breathwork, move, stretch, open the heart (both figuratively and literally!), and end with a meditation focused on joy and gratitude.
 It’s perfect for starting the day, resetting midweek, or carving out intentional time for yourself.

-How You Can Use the Weekly Practices
+How You Can Use the Practices

 - Once a week: Take 30 minutes to reset, reflect, and refresh.